isomerpages/nparks-gardening/page-index/housekeeping/_posts/2024-05-09-post-Good Allotment Gardening Practices.md

 		<li>Keep all plants and structures within 1m height from the top of the planter bed</li>
 		<li>Keep passageways clear of pots, plant debris and garden tools</li>
 		<li><a href="/page-index/horticulture-techniques/plant-spacing/"> Space out the plants</a> for good air circulation</li>
-		<li>Regularly remove weeds and plants that are diseased or dead</li>
+		<li>Regularly remove <a href="/page-index/horticulture-techniques/weeding/">weeds</a> and plants that are diseased or dead</li>
 		<li>Loosen hardened soil for better plant growth</li>
-		<li>Regularly check for stagnant water that might collect at the base of plant stems, amongst leaf litter or inside trellis poles</li>
+		<li>Regularly check for <a href="/page-index/housekeeping/keeping-gardens-mosquito-free/">stagnant water</a> that might collect at the base of plant stems, amongst leaf litter or inside trellis poles</li>
 		<li>Choose plants that suit your needs and gardening schedule</li>
 	</ol>
 </section>